denisecase/datafun-central/content/languages/css/_index.md

 ## Popular CSS Frameworks

+Because getting dashboards and web pages to look good on all possible screen sizes and orientations, many of us prefer to use professionally-created CSS rather than our own.

-Popular CSS frameworks are pre-built libraries of CSS and JavaScript code that can be used to streamline web development and create consistent and responsive displays.
-CSS frameworks provide a range of pre-designed elements, such as navigation bars, forms, and buttons, that can be easily customized and incorporated into dashboards and web projects.
+CSS **frameworks** are pre-built libraries of CSS and JavaScript code used to streamline web development and create consistent and responsive displays.
+These frameworks are desiged to be responsive and look good on screens ranging from mobile devices like smart phones to large, wall-mounted screens.
+They provide a range of pre-designed elements, such as navigation bars, forms, and buttons, that can be easily customized and incorporated into dashboards and web projects.

-Popular CSS frameworks include Bootstrap, Material Design Bootstrap (MDB), and Foundation.
+Popular CSS frameworks include Bootstrap,
+Material Design Bootstrap (MDB), Foundation, and Bulma.
-These frameworks offer a wide range of design options, as well as robust documentation and support from their communities.
+These frameworks offer a wide range of design options, robust documentation, and support from their communities.

-## Popular Data Analytics Dashboarding Frameworks
+## CSS in Dashboarding Frameworks

 Many popular data analytics dashboarding frameworks allow customization for analysts with a knowledge of CSS.

-### Tableau
+### CSS in Tableau

 Tableau provides a range of customization options for dashboard styling, including the ability to use custom CSS code to modify the appearance of